hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

 }
 {% endhighlight %}

-Fill in the test body:
+Fill in the test body with 2 steps we mentioned above:

 {% highlight swift %}
 describe("initialize with name and age") {